 Governance enables you to define policies that either enforce security compliance, or inform you of changes that violate the configured compliance requirements for your environment.
-You can manage the policies and compliance requirements across all of your management clusters from a central interface page.
+Using dynamic policy templates, you can manage the policies and compliance requirements across all of your management clusters from a central interface.

 After you configure a Red Hat Advanced Cluster Management hub cluster and a managed cluster, you can view and create policies with the Red Hat Advanced Cluster Management policy framework.
-You can take advantage of the
+You can visit the

 policy-collection open community to see what policies community members created and contributed, as well as contribute your own policies for others to use.

-The Observability component collects and reports the status and health of the OpenShift Container Platform version 4.x, or later, managed clusters to the hub cluster.
-You can create custom alerts to inform you of problems with your fleet of managed clusters.
-Because it requires configured persistent storage, observability must be enabled after the Red Hat Advanced Cluster Management installation.
-You also have access to the Grafana dashboard.
+The Observability component collects and reports the status and health of the OpenShift Container Platform version 4.x, or later, managed clusters to the hub cluster, which are visible from the Grafana dashboard.
+You can create custom alerts to inform you of problems with your managed clusters.
+Because it requires configured persistent storage, Observability must be enabled after the Red Hat Advanced Cluster Management installation.

 For more information about Observability, see Observing environments introduction.

 Red Hat Advanced Cluster Management for Kubernetes consists of several multicluster components that are defined in the following sections.
 Additionally, some common Kubernetes terms are used within the product.
 Terms are listed alphabetically.